The Hands-On Growth Laws Theory Cookbook: Side Dish: Linking mRNA Abundance to Growth

 \subsection{OUTLOOK}

 Whether mRNA availability plays a major limiting role in cellular physiology or under certain perturbations remains an open question, with many potential modeling directions.

 The simple modeling framework for growth accounting for transcription presented in this section does not explicitly consider the transcription of ribosomal RNA.
 This is a major simplification for eukaryotic cells, where distinct RNA polymerases specialize in transcribing different RNA classes.
 Even in {\it E. coli}, where a single RNA polymerase transcribes both rRNA and mRNA, experimental evidence suggests that the RNAP allocation fraction~($\phi_\text{N}$) remains approximately constant across growth conditions~\cite{balakrishnan_principles_2022}.
 This observation indicates that RNAP allocation does not act as a strong limiting factor in bacterial growth, likely because RNAPs constitute only a small fraction of the proteome (typically a few percent), and competition for different gene categories is likely negligible.
+Note that this statement refers to their limited proteome allocation cost, rather than to optimal expression or robustness of expressed proteins~\cite{Lo2024}.

 Additionally, RNA polymerase and ribosomes are mutually dependent, as each participates in the biosynthesis of components required by the other (ribosomal RNAs and proteins, and the protein subunits of RNA polymerase), leading to a deeper coupling between transcription and translation~\cite{bremer_parameters_1975, Kostinski2020, Kostinski2021,Roy2021,calabrese_how_2024}.
 Accordingly, there is evidence that, at least in {\it E. coli}, available RNA polymerase and ribosome abundances are coordinated~\cite{balakrishnan_principles_2022,zhang_decrease_2020}.